anchore/enterprise-client-go/pkg/external/docs/DefaultApi.md

 ## GetSourceContentByType

-> ContentPackageResponse GetSourceContentByType(ctx, sourceId, contentType)
+> SourceContentPackageResponse GetSourceContentByType(ctx, sourceId, contentType)

 Get the content of an analyzed source repository